-The Harmonized Tariff Schedule of the United States, Annotated for Statistical Reporting Purposes (2008) ("HTS"), is published by the Commission pursuant to section 1207 of the Omnibus Trade and Competitiveness Act of 1988 (Public Law 100-418; 19 U.S.C.
+The Harmonized Tariff Schedule of the United States, Annotated for Statistical Reporting Purposes ("HTS"), is published by the Commission pursuant to section 1207 of the Omnibus Trade and Competitiveness Act of 1988 (Public Law 100-418; 19 U.S.C.
 3007).
 The publication contains the legal text of the Harmonized Tariff Schedule, as amended and modified, together with statistical annotations established pursuant to section 484(f) of the Tariff Act of 1930, as amended (19 U.S.C.
 1484(f)).
-Legal instruments and administrative actions affecting the 2007 edition of the HTS are set forth below in the section entitled "Changes in the Current Edition."
+Legal instruments and administrative actions affecting the 2010 edition of the HTS are set forth below in the section entitled "Changes in the Current Edition."
 Information about statistical annotations is in the final section of the preface.

 The legal text of the HTS includes all provisions enacted by Congress or proclaimed by the President.
-These legal provisions are the General Rules of Interpretation (GRIs); Additional U.S. Rules of Interpretation; General Notes; Chapters 1 through 99 (organized into Sections I through XXII), Section and Chapter notes, headings and subheadings through the 8-digit level (with their numbers, article descriptions, tariff rates and special tariff programs), Chemical Appendix, Pharmaceutical Appendix, and Intermediate Chemicals for Dyes Appendix.
+These legal provisions are the General Rules of Interpretation (GRIs); Additional U.S. Rules of Interpretation; General Notes; Chapters 1 through 99 (organized into Sections I through XXII), Section and Chapter notes, headings and subheadings through the 8-digit level (with their numbers, article descriptions, tariff rates, and special tariff programs), Chemical Appendix, Pharmaceutical Appendix, and Intermediate Chemicals for Dyes Appendix.
 The classification of goods and interpretation of the HTS are the responsibility of U.S. Customs and Border Protection.

 The GRIs, 4- and 6-digit nomenclature categories, and associated notes (not including Additional U.S. Notes) in Chapters 1 through 97 reflect the international nomenclature structure of the Harmonized Commodity Description and Coding System, pursuant to a convention administered by the World Customs Organization (WCO).
-Pursuant to this convention, which became effective for the United States as of January 1, 1989, the international nomenclature-and thus the provisions reflected in the HTS-is modified when the WCO makes changes in the text or in the classification of goods at the 4- or 6-digit level.
+Pursuant to this convention, which became effective for the United States as of January 1, 1989, the international nomenclature-- and thus the provisions reflected in the HTS--is modified when the WCO makes changes in the text or in the classification of goods at the 4- or 6-digit level.
 The international nomenclature categories may be subdivided at the 8-digit U.S. rate line level to provide particular rates of duty or to make classification distinctions of U.S. interest.
 All rates of duty in the HTS are established by U.S. legal action.
-Pursuant to the 1988 trade act, changes in the international nomenclature structure are periodically reflected in the HTS by proclamation, the most recent of which becames effective on February 3, 2007 (Pres.
+Pursuant to the 1988 trade act, changes in the international nomenclature structure are periodically reflected in the HTS by proclamation, the most recent of which became effective on February 3, 2007 (Pres.
 Proc.
 8097 of Dec.
-29, 2006), following a USITC investigation under section 1205 of that act; the proclamation annexes are contained in USITC publication No. 3898.
-NOTE that this edition of the HTS does not contain updated change of tariff classification rules for all U.S. free trade agreements; only the rules for the U.S.-Australia Free Trade Agreement have been updated.
-For information on all investigations under section 1205, consult the USITC publication's list, available on the USITC web site.
+29, 2006), following a USITC investigation under section 1205 of that act; the proclamation annexes were contained in USITC publication No. 3898.
+NOTE that this edition of the HTS does not contain updated change of tariff classification rules to reflect actions taken in Proclamation 8097 for all U.S. free trade agreements.
+The rules for the North American Free Trade Agreement, the U.S. -Australia Free Trade Agreement, the U.S. -Chile FTA, and the U.S.-Singapore FTA have been updated.
+For information on all investigations under section